 Calculate how much life insurance you need Posted in Life Life insurance is an important part of planning for the future.
 In your absence, life insurance can help protect your family’s finances, allow your small business to live on and give you something to leave behind for your loved ones or a favorite charity.
 Many people understand the importance of life insurance.
 According to LIMRA, 80% of consumers believe that most people need life insurance and as many as 132 million Americans rely on life insurance to protect their financial security.
 But when it comes to actually purchasing a policy, the confusion sinks in and one big question often comes to mind: how much life insurance coverage do I need?
 A life insurance policy isn’t “one-size-fits-all.”
 Everyone has a unique financial situation, so coverage needs are just as unique.
 To answer this question, you’ll need to get your own personal estimate.
 Although meeting with your life insurance agent will give you the most accurate results, there are a few different methods you can use to get started.
 One way to determine the costs you’ll leave behind is through the “DIME” method.
 DIME stands for: D - Outstanding Debts I - Income Replacement M - Mortality E - Education To get an estimate of how much coverage you will need, take some time to list out all of your expenses that fall under these four categories.
 Debt Outstanding debt can be anything from outstanding student loans, to money you owe on a credit card.
 You also want to be sure your family can keep their home and stay there for years to come, so be sure to factor in your mortgage into your life insurance estimate.
 Regardless of how the debt was accumulated, you don’t want these expenses falling on the shoulders of your loved ones.
 Income How will your absence affect your family’s finances?
 Income replacement calculates just that—the amount of coverage your loved ones would need to continue living a similar lifestyle.
 Consider day-to-day living costs, as well as other types of spending, like childcare.
 And keep in mind that inflation will likely cause costs to increase.
 Don’t forget to factor in income that comes from any investments, in addition to the income that comes from your job.
 Mortality The mortality portion of “DIME” covers all final expenses, including funeral costs and other expenditures associated with end-of-life.
 When estimating final expenses, you may want to leave a little wiggle room for costs that you may not anticipate or be able to determine an exact number for, such as unpaid medical bills.
 There are also many costs and taxes that come along with settling your estate, so keep that in mind as well.
 Education If you have children who are in or are planning on going to college, or even a spouse who may want to go back to school, consider the costs of their education when estimating your life insurance policy.
 Once you add up all of these expenses, you may end up with a pretty big amount.
 However, there are a few items that you can subtract from this number, such as the amount of coverage on a group life insurance policy, funds from your retirement plan or any other savings you’ve accumulated.
 In addition to the DIME exercise, there are many online tools you can use to help you estimate your needs.
 For instance, Life Happens provides a nifty online calculator for estimating these costs.
 Enter all of your information in the form, and click on the question marks next to each form field for additional tips and information.
 Once you’ve filled in all of the fields, Life Happens will instantly estimate how much life insurance you need.
 While the DIME method and Life Happens’ calculator are helpful tools, they cannot replace the knowledgeable insight and helpful advice of an independent insurance agent.
 An agent will speak with you about all aspects of your life, and work with you to find the right amount of coverage for your specific needs.
 Find a life insurance agent in your area, and get the coverage you need to protect your loved ones’ financial future.
-Life policies are underwritten by Grange Life Insurance Company, Columbus, OH, and are subject to underwriting review.
+This article is not intended to be used, nor can it be used, by any taxpayer for the purpose of avoiding U.S. federal, state or local tax penalties.
+It is written to support the promotion of the matter addressed here.
+Grange Life Insurance Company does not provide tax, accounting or legal advice.
+Any taxpayer should seek advice based on his/her particular circumstances from an independent tax advisor.
+All life policies are underwritten by Grange Life Insurance Company, Columbus OH, or Kansas City Life, Kansas City, MO, and are subject to underwriting approval.
 Not available in all states.
-This article is for information purposes only.
-For specific coverage details, always refer to your policy.
-Share via: Facebook Twitter LinkedIn Email Google + Related resources Grow your money with life insurance Posted in Life Make life insurance part of your personal financial plan and you can both protect and grow your assets.
+Share via: Facebook Twitter LinkedIn Email Related resources Grow your money with life insurance Posted in Life Make life insurance part of your personal financial plan and you can both protect and grow your assets.
 Find out how cash value works and the ways you can use it while you’re living.
 Quiz: What’s your perfect life insurance match?
 Posted in Life Love comes in all shapes and sizes.
 Life insurance does too.
 Protect those you love the most by learning which type of life insurance is best at every stage of your life.
 Use this infographic to find your perfect match.